-Cubs look to end World Series drought
+Cubs reach first World Series in 71 years

 - Their last World Series was in 1945

-- They lead the seven-game National League Championship Series against the Dodgers 3-2
+Cubs fans have long been conditioned to expect the worst through decades of team misery..

-(CNN)Chicago Cubs fans have long been conditioned to expect the worst.
+But during Saturday's game, the Cubs gave fans some breathing room.
+They scored in the first inning and never looked back, shutting out the Dodgers.

-They face Los Angeles Dodgers ace Clayton Kershaw as part of their quest for their first Major League Baseball championship in 108 years.
-The Cubs lead the seven-game National League Championship Series 3-2.
-If they win, the team will head to Cleveland to battle the Indians in the World Series.
+Saturday's victory may have put the curse of the Billy Goat to rest.

-The Cubs' last World Series was in 1945.
-Legend has it that a Chicago tavern owner named Bill "Billy Goat" Sianis pronounced a curse on the club on October 6 of that year -- just a month after the end of World War II.
+Legend has it that a Chicago tavern owner named Bill "Billy Goat" Sianis pronounced a curse on the club on October 6, 1945 -- just a month after the end of World War II.

 Sianis went to Wrigley to cheer on his beloved Cubs against the Detroit Tigers in the World Series, according to the tavern website, which dedicates a page to the Billy Goat curse.

-For Game 4, he purchased a ticket for himself and one for his pet goat Murphy, who he thought would bring the Cubs luck.
+For Game 4, he purchased a ticket for himself and one for his pet goat Murphy, thinking it would bring the Cubs luck.

 But ushers stopped Sianis from entering with Murphy.
 Sianis appealed directly to then club owner P.K.
 Wrigley, asking him why he couldn't take his personal mascot to the game.